 The following information will support you in lodging an appeal following the refusal of an application for a school place.

-Please read the Frequently Asked Questions (FAQs) at the top of the page and if you feel there is still some information your require that is not displayed on this page, please contact the relevant teams who’s contact details are also below
+Please read the Frequently Asked Questions (FAQs) below and if you feel there is still some information your require that is not displayed on this page, please contact the relevant teams who’s contact details are also below

 Will I lose the place offered to me if I appeal for another of my preferences?

 Any places offered are not affected by the appeals process.
-We strongly advise you accept the place offered to you whilst lodging an appeal to ensure you are not left without a school place in the event of an unsuccessful appeal.
+We strongly advise you accept the place offered to you whilst appealing to ensure you are not left without a school place in the event of an unsuccessful appeal.

 Will an appeal affect my position on the waiting list?